AdoDragicevic/custom-state-management/README.md

 export const initStore = (userActions, initialState) => {
-  if (initialState && !isObject(initialState)) {
-    throw new Error("initial state must be an object!");
+  if (initialState && !isObject(initialState)) throw new Error("initial state must be an object!");
-  }
+  if (initialState) {
-  // even if we create multiple stores, they are still merged into 1 store if (initialState) {
-    globalState = { ...globalState, ...initialState };
+    // even if we create multiple stores, they are merged into 1 store globalState = { ...globalState, ...initialState };
   }
   actions = { ...actions, ...userActions };